It seems like most people haven’t heard of Couchsurfing Hangouts. That’s a shame.

 However, that’s not to say you can’t find people outside these times.
 I met one of my best travel friends, Gaetan, because he and this other guy we met with were the only other people online in Chiang Mai at midnight.
 (Of course, I checked both their profiles for any sign of sketchiness first.)

 When I first signed up for Hangouts, I was confused as to why no one was requesting to hang out with me.
 But then I got it: you have to be proactive.
 People do sometimes request to hang out with me without my having to do anything, but if I relied on that method, I wouldn’t have nearly as many friends.
-(And I’d probably have had far more experiences with creepers.)
+(And I’d probably have met way more creepers.)

 If you want to meet a group of people, you have to scroll through the available hangouts, find the one or two that everyone seems to be flocking to (usually ones with three or more people in them, and with recent messages—the app tells you how long ago the last message was sent in a group), and say hello.